runxel/GDL-playground/README.md

 #### Font selection
 To automagically get a proper font selection make a new string parameter and name it `fontType`.
-(Also working automatically are `fontTypeHeader`, `fontTypeText`, `fontTypeWatermark`, `strFontTypeCustOrig`and `strFontTypeID` – and possibly more, used by GS-scripted objects.)
+(There are a lot of similar parameters, that get a font selection.
+They are defined with others inside the `ARCHICAD_LIBRARY_MASTER.gsm`; Location in German lib: LCF > 4.
+Macros > Main XX : Base Macros XX)

-But what if you need to specify multiple font faces?
+But what if you need to specify multiple font faces in different places and want to have a drop-down selection list ready?
 Do the following in the parameter script (with `myFontFace` being a string parameter):
 ```vb
 !' param script !